-The corporate pirates are very crafty at ways to gain profits, even if it comes at the expense of individuals, professions and the self-employed.
-One such example is in the fitness profession.
+The corporate pirates are very crafty at ways to gain profits, even if it comes at the expense of self-employed individuals.
+One glaring example is in the fitness profession.

-Before 2005, most personal trainers who were nationally certified carried their own liability insurance and were independent contractors training at just about any local fitness center they chose to.
+Before 2005, most personal trainers who were nationally certified were independent contractors training at just about any local fitness center that accepted them.
 One had only to pay a small fee per client to the fitness center, usually about 10% of what the trainer charged the client.
 All financial transactions were mostly cash between clients, trainers and fitness centers and were done up front at the front desk in order to keep things honest.
 Usually the fitness center kept a training log of each personal trainer which included the trainer’s fee, and days and times they were in the center training clients.

 Starting in 2005, corporate fitness centers – chains and franchises – began popping up and spreading.
-These corporations, run by what I term corporateers, were purely profit driven.
-They determined that by prohibiting personal trainers as independent contractors and requiring all their personal trainers to be employed as staff, they could reap a much larger profit from personal training.
+These corporations were purely profit driven.
+They determined that by prohibiting independent contractor personal trainers and requiring all their personal trainers to be employed as staff, they could reap a much larger profit from personal training.
 The fitness centers took over all the money transactions.
 They determined what the fees for personal training would be and how much a trainer would be paid hourly for personal training.
 Most other fitness centers followed suit to stay competitive.

-In order to stay “competitive” against other area fitness centers and in order to lure more clients for personal training, these fitness centers have kept their personal training hourly fees about the same, with little increase since 2005.
+In order to further gain a competitive edge against other area fitness centers and in order to lure more clients for personal training, many large fitness centers have kept their personal training hourly fees stagnant, with little increase since 2005.

-The hourly fees charged by independent personal trainers in biz for themselves hasn’t increased much either.
-As an example, a few months ago, the TV culture show out of Boston, “Chronicle”, featured a personal trainer doing strictly in-home training at clients’ home.
+The hourly fees charged by independent personal trainers in biz for themselves today hasn’t increased much either since 1996.
+As an example, a few months ago, the TV culture show out of Boston, “Chronicle”, featured a personal trainer doing strictly in-home training at clients’ homes.
 She was charging $150 per hour.
-The show aired this as a “novel” approach for personal training and hinted that the fee was on the high end.
+The show aired this as a “novel” approach for personal training and hinted that the fee was a bit on the high end.
 Well, back up, again.
 Nothing novel here.
 And her rate a bit on the high side?
-Seventeen years ago I was doing in-home personal training north of Boston and charging $150 per hour.
-Nothing novel.
-Fee once again, stagnant for the last 17 years.
+Seventeen years ago I was doing in-home personal training north of Boston and charging $120 per hour.
+Fees once again, stagnant for the last 17 years.

-By 2005, the profession of personal training began to see a huge influx of folks getting certified; it was becoming a flooded profession.
+Also by 2005, the profession of personal training began to see a huge influx of folks getting certified; it was becoming a flooded profession.
 By 2010 it was even more flooded.
 And today in some areas, personal trainers are a dime a dozen.
-This, unto itself lead to many independent trainers low-balling or fee slashing in order to attract clients and get an edge over their “competition”.
-Purely unprofessional.
+This, unto itself lead to many independent trainers and studios low-balling or fee slashing in order to attract clients and get an edge over their “competition”.